 Do you struggle figuring out how to enjoy being a stay at home mom?

-So when I became a stay at home mom and homemaking was my full time role, I had a difficult time adjusting.
+So when I became a stay at home mom after working full time for 9 years, I had a difficult time adjusting.

 Very quickly I found myself despising my new role.
 I would wake up and think, “Another day of changing diapers, feeding a baby, cleaning the house, and paying the bills.
 Wasn’t I made to do more than this?!”

-It took time and a change in perspective, but I’ve grown to love what I do and take great pride in my work as a homemaker.
+It took time and a change in perspective, but I’ve grown to love being a stay at home mom and take great pride in my work as a homemaker.

 In fact, this blog has grown because of that.
-Since being a homemaker didn’t come naturally for me, I figured other women may need encouragement too.
+Since being a stay at home mom didn’t come naturally for me, I figured other women may need encouragement too.

 1. Find out what God’s Word says about homemaking.